The phrase like shooting fish in a barrel is a simile that means something is easy to do.

 Other factors to consider would be: What size are the fish, and how many are there?
 If a barrel is filled to the brim with big fish, then hitting them would be easy.
 On the other hand, hitting one small fish would be hard.
 It’s difficult to say what set of circumstances the originator of this phrase had in mind.

 Anyways, let’s talk about how old this saying is.
 The earliest I can find it in print is from the Bunbury Herald newspaper, 1912:

 “Up to this time it had all been easy as shooting fish in a barrel; but after a while No. 9 would come pounding down from Huntington, and then I knew there would be several kinds of things to pay.”

 The idiom “shooting fish in a barrel” was put to the test on a television show called MythBusters.
 As it turns out, fish are sensitive to changes in water pressure.
 So when the gun was fired and the bullet entered the water, it created a pressure shock wave and that alone was enough to kill the fish.

 Of course, all of this was done under the assumption that the barrel would be filled with water.
 But what would happen if the barrel was empty?
 Well, I guess the fish would be dead then, so hitting them would still be quite simple.

 - I’ve studied hard for this upcoming test at school, so I’m fully prepared.
 Passing the test will be like shooting fish in a barrel.

 Note: The above is an example of an idiom related to fish!
-Did you know we have a list of animal idioms with others like it?
+Did you know we have a list of animal sayings with others like it?
 So check that out, if you’re interested.
-Or, if you don’t want to go there, you can find more common sayings by using the menu up top.
+Or, if you don’t want to go there, you can find more common sayings by using the menu at the top.
 Once you’re there, simply choose a letter to begin exploring!